-Sermon notes are notes are notes taken, by the students, during the sermon, and must be written on the outline provided.
+Sermon notes are handwritten by the students during or immediately after the sermon, and should follow the outline provided.

-6 sermon notes and reflections are due each quarter.
-Additional notes can be tuned in for extra credit.
+At least 8 sermon notes and reflections are due each quarter.
+Additional sermon notes will be extra credit!

 Tests and Memory Verses